pablodecm/phd_thesis/src/103_chapter_3.md

 Let us refer to the test statistic for the observed set of observations as $t_\textrm{obs}$ from here onwards.
-The result of the statistical test is wether the hypothesis $H_0$ can be rejected in favour of $H_1$ if the null is unlikely enough.
+The result of the statistical test is whether the hypothesis $H_0$ can be rejected in favour of $H_1$ if the null is unlikely enough.
 In practice, in order to make a principled decision, a critical region $\mathcal{T}_C \subseteq \mathcal{T}$ in the space of the test